spiritedlemon/OOP-GroupAssignment/oop/README.md

 **SpoilersAbove**

+Features of Note:
+1)All Npc/Enemies are boxed in to prevent them changing scenes 2)Maps are separated out instead of being one big one - Allows more variance later in games development 3)Screen fades in/out as player character warps between maps 4)Different types of enemies/npcs
+5)Pause menu actually freezes time
+6)Player respawns with full hp when dead 7)Player/Enemy HP bar
+8)Demon/End Boss takes less damage(one third damage) 9)Maps/Characters should have consistent layering 10)Scene change between main menu and Game itself

 Why 2D?:
 We decided on a 2D game as we felt we could create a more fun and, likely, a better looking game, especially considering our lack of experience with Unity and C#.
 We hoped this would allow us